KoenVanduffel/CR-6_Klipper/README.md

  restart_method: command (if not already there)
 Just below the comments section add:
  [include CR6.cfg] (if not already there)
- [include generic.cfg] (if not already there)

-These 2 files will house the CR6 specific and generic setup items.
+These 2 files will house the CR6 specific setup items.
 At a later stage we can allways add extra's here.
 Putting all edits there keeps our printer.cfg file clean.
 Now we are ready to build the actual printer firmware.

 ## Now we can make the actual firmware to be flashed to the printer mainboard